Lankaran-Astara Economic Region: Investment

 In the economic region, the volume of investments into the fixed capital in 2012 was 222,8 million manats.
 Between 2003 and 2010, the volume of the capital investments increased by 10,1 times compared to the previous years.
 Most of the investments in fixed capital (84.8%) were spent on construction works.

 Transportation

 Cargo and passenger transportation is carried out by Baku-Astara railway and Baku-Astara motorway.
-These ways also play important role in economic relations between Azerbaijan and Iran.
+These ways also play an important role in economic relations between Azerbaijan and Iran.

-In 2010 cargo turnover by motorway was 784.3 million tons, which is 14 times more than in 2003.
+In 2010, cargo turnover by motorway was 784.3 million tons, which is 14 times more than in 2003.
 A similar trend was observed in passenger turnover too.

 Health

 1,300 doctors and 3422 mid-level healthcare workers in all health care facilities are serving the population in the Lankaran economic region.
 39 hospitals with 1846 beds, 181 outpatient clinics, as well as private stomatological polyclinics render service to the population.